Chickpea Pasta Keto Guide: Navigating Carb Counts & Healthier Alternatives

 • Ingredients: Chickpeas, Pea Starch, Tapioca, Xanthan Gum

-Unfortunately we determined that the answer to our question of “is chickpea pasta keto” is no–due to the heavy carb content in both generic and Banza chickpea noodles–but we also provided several delicious and ketogenic alternatives to chickpea pasta, so feel free to indulge in those without worry.
+Unfortunately, we determined that the answer to our question of whether chickpea pasta is keto is no–due to the heavy carb content in both generic and Banza chickpea noodles–but we also provided several delicious and ketogenic alternatives to chickpea pasta, so feel free to indulge in those without worry.

 Frequently Asked Questions